spree/spree-guides/content/integration/endpoints/spree_integration.md

 ## Overview

-The Spree endpoint is the endpoint that handles all the interaction between the hub and Spree stores.
+The Spree endpoint is the endpoint that handles all the interaction between the hub and Spree Commerce storefronts.
 It provides a variety of actions for monitoring different entities, which will be described below.

 +++
 The source code for the [Spree Endpoint](https://github.com/spree/spree_endpoint/) is available on Github.